Make sure to clean those hard-to-reach places like bottom-injection chilling nozzles—inside and out

 No one can be blamed for not addressing an issue they’re not aware of—but once you know, it’s time to act.
 This is a no-brainer in an industry so dedicated to hygiene.
 Once aware of the meat in their nozzles, manufacturers always ask: What’s the best way to address it?

-Less effective alternatives
+Less effective food chilling options

 You could consider a different cooling option—there’s no shortage of alternatives—but few methods are as consistent as nitrogen or carbon dioxide bottom injection.